Skip to content

 // Returns only payment methods where guest_email = '[email protected]'

-// Guest can update their payment method
+// Guest can update their payment method (PUT request now works!)

 const updateResponse = await fetch(